-Catalog Course Description: This course provides a foundational understanding of the Math Daily 3 structure.
-Emphasis is placed on research-based practices in teaching and learning along with materials, methods, and skills used to teach students math in grades K-8.
-Components examined include: classroom design, brain research, motivation in teaching and learning, developing independence, organizing student data, brief and detailed focused lessons, differentiation in the mathematics classroom, moving from assessment to instruction, and monitoring student progress.
-This course provides practitioners with the knowledge and skills to successfully implement the Math Daily 3 structure in their own classrooms.
+Catalog Course Description: This course provides a foundational understanding of both the Daily 5 structure and the literacy CAFE.
+Emphasis is placed on research-based practices in literacy instruction along with materials, methods, and skills used to teach students reading in grades K-8.
+Components examined include: classroom design, brain research, motivation in teaching and learning, developing independence, organizing student data, brief and detailed focused lessons, differentiation in the literacy classroom, moving from assessment to instruction, and monitoring student progress.
+This course provides practitioners with the knowledge and skills to successfully implement both the Daily 5 and Literacy CAFE in their own classrooms.
 It is the only course approved by Gail Boushey and the 2 Sisters Company.

+Prerequisites: N/A

-Prerequisites: N/A Credit Hours: 3
+Credit Hours: 3